platformsh/platformsh-docs/src/languages/php.md

 ## Custom PHP extensions

-It is possible to use an extension not listed here, but there are a few steps involved.
+It is possible to use an extension not listed here but it takes slightly more work:

 1. Download the .so file for the extension as part of your build hook using `curl` or similar.
 It can also be added to your Git repository if the file is not publicly downloadable, although committing large binary blobs to Git is generally not recommended.